kixxauth/kixx-logger/README.md

 }
 ```

-You can set a `level` property on your stream, which will filter output to it to only that level and higher.
-So, for a stream set `stream.level = Logger.ERROR` the stream will only receive log records for the ERROR and FATAL levels.
+You can set a `level` property on your stream, which will filter it to only that level and higher.
+So, for a stream set `stream.level = Logger.Levels.ERROR` the stream will only receive log records for the ERROR and FATAL levels.

 You add your stream to a logger by passing it in at construction time, or by adding it with the instance method `logger.addStream(stream)`.
 If your custom stream has an `init()` method, it will be called when the stream is added.